jipsi/spatial_casp/README.md

    - Correlation analysis to determine spatial co-location of different cell types
    - Analysis of resident vs. infiltrating macrophages and their relationship to hepatocytes

-## Key Findings from Spatial Analysis

-The spatial transcriptomics analysis revealed:

-1. Distinct spot clusters with specific gene expression profiles present across all liver samples
-2. Cluster 2 spots showed an immune-like signature that was enriched with the MCD diet and further increased in *Casp1.CDL* mice
-3. Upregulation of genes associated with IL-1R signaling and NF-κB pathway
-4. CASP1 CDL mutation uncoupled the spatial co-location of infiltrating macrophages, resident macrophages, and hepatocytes
-5. Elevated expression of inflammatory markers like *Il1rn*, *Cxcl10*, and *Mmp12* in response to MCD diet and CASP1 CDL mutation

 ## Running the Analysis

 1. Clone this repository